edinam21/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-a shell script that adds the two numbers stored in the environment variables WATER and STIR and prints the result. a shell script that adds the two numbers stored in the environment variables WATER and STIR and prints the result. a script that creates a new global variable
+a shell script that adds the two numbers stored in the environment variables WATER and STIR and prints the result. a shell script that adds the two numbers stored in the environment variables WATER and STIR and prints the result. a script that creates a new global variable a script that converts a number from base 2 to base 10.